grafana/k6/ROADMAP.md

 - **Feature parity with Playwright and Puppeteer.**<br>
   Currently, our functionality is limited compared to more mature projects like Playwright and Puppeteer.
-We plan to expand this gradually and reach or exceed the features offered by other browser automation tools.
+We plan to expand this gradually and reach or exceed the features offered by other browser automation tools, such as screen capture, video recording, downloading, and file uploading.

   *How will we achieve this?*<br>
   By prioritizing new features to add based on API importance and user feedback.
-After the short-term stability improvements are made, our main focus will be to add more missing features and close the current feature gap.
+Once our standalone and Cloud users are able to execute feasible complex scenarios, our main focus will be to add more missing features and close the current feature gap.

   *Definition of Done*<br>
   When we implement all of the functionality found in other tools that makes sense for xk6-browser.
 This is intentionally vague at the moment, and we'll refine it as we make progress.